 ADR (Australian Design Rules) referring to ISO 3780 and 3779- These are Australia’s standards for vehicle emissions, safety, and theft resistance.

-FMVSS (Federal Motor Vehicle Safety Standards) 115, used in Canada and USA- These are federal regulations governing performance, design, durability requirements and construction of vehicles.
+FMVSS (Federal Motor Vehicle Safety Standards) 115, used in Canada and USA- These are federal regulations governing performance, design, durability requirements, and vehicles’ construction.

-ISO (International Organization of Standards) standard 3779, used by a majority of countries including countries in Europe.
+ISO (International Organization of Standards) standard 3779, used by most countries, including countries in Europe.

 SAE (Society of Automotive Engineers) J853, similar to ISO standard – Rates vehicles horsepower.